 Collecting personal data

-Information is collected by the Early Years and Childcare Service and from your Early years provision – typically the Manager on behalf of the Local Authority.
+Relevant and appropriate information is collected by the Education Support Service and from your Early Years provision – typically the Manager on behalf of the Local Authority.

 Information about your provision is collected through:

 - completion of the application form for registering to deliver early education places